web3swift-team/web3swift/README.md

 ## Example

-You can try it by yourself by running the example project:
+You can try it yourself by running the example project:

 - Clone the repo
 - `cd Example/web3swiftExample`